BBVA/kapow/spec/README.md

     operating the client.
 The human can use this information to make a decision on how to proceed.
-* All successful API calls will return a representation of the *final* state attained by the objects which have been addressed (requested, set or deleted).
+* All successful API calls will return a representation of the *final* state attained by the objects which have been addressed (either requested, set or deleted).

 For instance, given this request: